iainctduncan/papers/source/background.rst

-- a good computer music language must have an implementation of *logical time*, allowing the programmer to schedule events accurately in a way that makes sense to the user but that also works for rendering or playing in realtime with a degree of accuracy appropriate for music (CTN: Dannenberg 2018, 3).
+- a good computer music language must have an implementation of *logical time*, allowing the programmer to schedule events accurately in a way that makes sense to the user but that also works for rendering or playing in realtime with a degree of accuracy appropriate for music (Dannenberg 2018, 3).

 However, it should be noted that the importance of these abstractions being readily provided by a language varies widely amongst composer-programmers: